rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

 | monitoring-dashboard-edit | Allow admins to assign roles to users to be able to edit / view ConfigMaps within the cattle-dashboards namespace.
 ConfigMaps in this namespace will correspond to Grafana Dashboards that are persisted onto the cluster. |
 | monitoring-dashboard-view | Allow admins to assign roles to users to be able to view ConfigMaps within the cattle-dashboards namespace.
 ConfigMaps in this namespace will correspond to Grafana Dashboards that are persisted onto the cluster. |

+### Assigning Monitoring Roles through Custom Roles

+**_New in v2.6.7_**

+Admins may assign custom roles in the Rancher UI for admin, editing, and viewing monitoring.
+These "roles" are created by default when the monitoring app is installed.
+Additionally, these roles are also deployed to the corresponding Kubernetes roles: admin, edit, and view `ClusterRoles`.

+>**Important:** The UI will not offer `monitoring-admin`, `monitoring-edit`, and `monitoring-view` options when users are being added to a cluster.
+These monitoring roles can only be assigned by manually creating a custom role that inherits from Project Owner and Project Monitoring View roles.

+1. Ensure that Monitoring V2 and Prometheus Federator are both installed.
+1. Create a custom role such as `View Monitoring`, `Edit Monitoring`, or `Admin Monitoring`.
+1.
+1. Create a project monitor in the default project.
+1. Add a user to the default project and assign that user the new role.

+**Result:** User should now be able to log in and view (or edit) the various monitoring roles.

 ### Additional Monitoring ClusterRoles

 Monitoring also creates additional `ClusterRoles` that are not assigned to users by default but are created within the cluster.
 They are not aggregated by default but can be bound to a namespace by deploying a `RoleBinding` or `ClusterRoleBinding` that references it.
 To define a `RoleBinding` with `kubectl` instead of through Rancher, click [here](#assigning-roles-and-clusterroles-with-kubectl).